openshift/compliance-operator/README.md

     # TYPE compliance_operator_compliance_scan_error_total counter
     compliance_operator_compliance_scan_error_total{name="scan-name",error="some_error"} 1

+    # HELP compliance_operator_compliance_state A gauge for the compliance state of a ComplianceSuite.
+Set to 0 when COMPLIANT, 1 when NON-COMPLIANT, 2 when INCONSISTENT, and 3 when ERROR
+    # TYPE compliance_operator_compliance_state gauge
+    compliance_operator_compliance_state{name="some-compliance-suite"} 1

 After logging into the console, navigating to Monitoring -> Metrics, the compliance_operator* metrics can be queried using the metrics dashboard.
 The `{__name__=~"compliance.*"}` query can be used to view the full set of metrics.

 Testing for the metrics from the cli can also be done directly with a pod that curls the metrics service.
 This is useful for troubleshooting.